TrainWeb.org Facebook Page

 Map: PG 7 H 7 Topographic Maps

-Southwest of the station this triple culvert handles overflows via a unique center smaller pipe higher up.
-This concrete structure dates to 1963 when PG County was channelling many of its streams, and might have replaced an original B&O box culvert or stone arch.
+This triple culvert southwest of the station handles overflows via a unique center smaller pipe higher up.
+This concrete structure dates to 1963 when Prince George's County channelled many of its streams.
+This might have replaced an original B&O box culvert or stone arch.

 CSX 3190